PeterHickman/Capone/README.md

     suffix: ''
 ```

-The list of strings need not be long and complex and it get diminishing returns quite quickly.
+The list of strings need not be long and complex and it gets diminishing returns quite quickly.
+To be honest for me a lot of this could be replaced with `.php` as I don't run php apps

+The actions section is what to do with the addresses it finds.
+In this example the string each found address will be written to stdout as `bh add X.X.X.X`. `bh` is a tool I use to manage my blacklist.
+This allows